codyaverett/memento/learning/computing/programming/cli/loading/loading spinners and representing updates in a CLI application.md

 ---
 aliases:
 tags:
-title: loading spinners and representing updates in a CLI application
 created: 2022-09-28T22:21:01-05:00
-updated: 2022-11-16T16:49:16-06:00
+updated: 2022-11-16T16:51:05-06:00
 name: loading spinners and representing updates in a CLI application
 ---
-# loading spinners and representing updates in a CLI application
+# Loading Spinners and Representing Updates in a CLI Application

 There are many super cool CLI applications out there that do things beyond what you'd think is even capable from inside of a terminal application.